magoha01/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe accessibility on the web to someone new to programming?

+Accessibility is keeping in mind all users, and making sure you are creating content that is accessible to all, including those who may have a disability.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+You can choose your colors mindfully using palettes that are colorblind friendly.

+You use a screen reader to see if your content is tagged semantically/properly and reading clearly.

+ You can make sure to include discriptive alts for any images you use.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a sort of container that store all different types of data (numbers, strings, objects, etc).
+They can be changeable (such as var or let) or can be given a constant value (such as const).

 4. What is the purpose of using functions in code?

+functions are block of code in which you instruct the computer to complete a sequence of tasks for you.

 5. How do you access a key inside of an object inside of an array?

+array[i].key